-Indicator Title 4.14.1 National strategy for domestic violence court-based support services approved by target date Definition This indicator measures the development of the National Strategy for Domestic Violence court-based support services for survivors of domestic violence in line with the Domestic Violence Act, 1998, as amended which will be approved by the Deputy Director-General Court Services during the reporting period Source of Data Domestic Violence Regulations, 2022 National strategy for domestic violence court-based support services Method of Calculation/Assessment N/A Means of Verification Approved National strategy for domestic violence court-based support services by the DDG: Court Services Assumptions Stakeholder cooperation Disaggregation of Beneficiaries (where Children, Women, Youth, Older Persons, LGBTQIA+ persons and Persons with Disabilities applicable) Spatial Transformation (where applicable) N/A Calculation Type Non-cumulative Reporting Cycle Quarterly Desired Performance National strategy for domestic violence court-based support services developed as planned Indicator Responsibility Chief Director: Promotion of the Rights of Vulnerable Groups
+Indicator Title 4.14.1 National strategy for domestic violence court-based support services approved by target date Definition This indicator measures the development of the National Strategy for Domestic Violence court-based support services for survivors of domestic violence in line with the Domestic Violence Act, 1998, as amended which will be approved by the Deputy Director-General Court Services during the reporting period Source of Data Domestic Violence Regulations, 2022 National strategy for domestic violence court-based support services Method of Calculation/Assessment N/A Means of Verification Approved National strategy for domestic violence court-based support services by the DDG: Court Services Assumptions Stakeholder cooperation Disaggregation of Beneficiaries (where applicable) Children, Women, Youth, Older Persons, LGBTQIA+ persons and Persons with Disabilities Spatial Transformation (where applicable) N/A Calculation Type Non-cumulative Reporting Cycle Quarterly Desired Performance National strategy for domestic violence court-based support services developed as planned Indicator Responsibility Chief Director: Promotion of the Rights of Vulnerable Groups

-Indicator Title 4.15.1 Report of the review of the Small Claims Court system Definition submitted to the Minister target date The indicator seeks to measure the submission of the report on the review of the small claims court to the Minister.
+Indicator Title 4.15.1 Report of the review of the Small Claims Court system submitted to the Minister target date Definition The indicator seeks to measure the submission of the report on the review of the small claims court to the Minister.
 The review is done to assess the efficacy, use of the courts, successes and challenges in order to improve the system and improve access to justice.
-Source/Collection of Data Review Report Method of Calculation Simple count Means of Verification Proof of submission of the report on the review of Small Claims Court system to the Minister Assumptions Terms of Reference approved on time, service provider available and tender process not required Disaggregation of Beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Calculation Type Non-cumulative Reporting Cycle Quarterly Desired Performance Report of the review of the Small Claims Court system submitted to the Minister as planned Indicator Responsibility DDG Court Services
+Source/Collection of Data Review Report Method of Calculation Simple count Means of Verification Proof of submission of the report on the review of Small Claims Court system to the Minister Assumptions Terms of Reference approved on time, service provider available and tender process not required Disaggregation of N/A Beneficiaries (where applicable) Spatial transformation (where applicable) N/A Calculation Type Non-cumulative Reporting Cycle Quarterly Desired Performance Report of the review of the Small Claims Court system submitted to the Minister as planned Indicator Responsibility DDG Court Services

-Indicator Title 4.16.1 Percentage of Decrees of divorce issued by the Clerk of the court within 14 days of finalization of the matter Definition This indicator measures the percentage of Decrees of divorce issued by the Clerk of the court within 14 days of finalization of the matter.
-Finalisation refers to divorce granted by the regional court.
-Source/Collection of Data Divorce Register Method of Calculation Percentage = (number of divorce decrees issued within 14 days/Number of decree of divorces granted) 100.
-Means of Verification Divorce Register and divorce files Assumptions There will be enough clerks to issue the divorce decrees Disaggregation of Beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Calculation Type Non-Cumulative
+Indicator Title 4.16.1 Percentage of Decree of divorce issued by the Assistant Registrar within 14 working days of finalis divorce Definition This indicator measures the percentage of Decree of diby the Registrar/ Assistant Registrar within 14 worki finalisation of the divorce during the reporting period.
+Finalisation refers to divorce granted by the regional cou ng day s Source/Collection of Data ICMS Divorce module Method of Calculation Percentage = (Number of decree of divorce issued within days of finalisation of the divorce /Number of decree issued) 100.
+Means of Verification ICMS report and divorce files Assumptions There will be availability of Registrars/ Assistant Regisdecree of divorce within 14 working days. trar to is: sue

-Indicator Title 4.16.1 Percentage of Decrees of divorce issued by the Clerk of the court within 14 days of finalization of the matter Reporting Cycle Quarterly Desired Performance All divorce decrees to be issued by the clerk of the court within 14 days of finalisation of the matter Indicator Responsibility DDG Court Services
+Indicator Title 4.16.1 Percentage of Decree of divorce issued by the Registrar/ Assistant Registrar within 14 working days of finalisation of the divorce Disaggregation of Beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Calculation Type Non-Cumulative Reporting Cycle Quarterly Desired Performance All decree of divorce to be issued by the Registrar/ Assistant Registrar within 14 working days of finalisation Indicator Responsibility DDG Court Services